-Besides providing access to over 250 computers onsite, TDChristian High School provides online systems and resources for use by students and their parents, guardians or homestays.
+Besides providing access to over 150 computers onsite (in non-pandemic times, over 250).
+TDChristian High School provides online systems and resources for use by students and their parents, guardians or homestays.
 These include all materials accessed through a computer or telecommunications network.